aKqir24/MC-Sky-Builder/README.md

 ### Features

-1. Supports For Sky Packing For Java & Bedrock (.mcpack or .zip)
+1. Supports Sky Packing For Java & Bedrock (.mcpack or .zip)
 2. You Can Overide The Sky Resolution In 'Custom Resolutions'
 4. Seperated Java, Bedrock, and Both Sky Output